CS Document 6733-v6

 - Public document

 - The CernVM FileSystem (CVMFS) is widely used in High Throughput Computing to efficiently distributed experiment code.
-However, the standard CVMFS publishing tools are designed for a small group of people from each experiment to maintain common software, and the tools don't work well for the majority of users that submit jobs related to each experiment.
-As a result, most user code, such as code to do specific physics analyses, is still sent with jobs.
+However, the standard CVMFS publishing tools are designed for a small group of people from each experiment to maintain common software, and the tools are not a good fit for publishing software from numerous users in each experiment.
+As a result, most user code, such as code to do specific physics analyses, is still sent with every job to the place the job is run.
 That process is relatively inefficient, especially when the user code is large.
 To overcome these limitations, we have built a CVMFS user code publication system.
-Users submit code as a tarball with their jobs, and the job submission client sends the tarball to one of a pair of user code publishing servers.
-The code is published in one of a small number of shared CVMFS repositories, and updates are expedited through the standard CVMFS infrastructure to be available on worker nodes worldwide within several minutes.
-A job wrapper automatically passes the location of the code to the jobs.
+This publication system enables users to still submit their code with their jobs but the code is distributed and accessed through the standard CVMFS infrastructure.
 The user code is automatically deleted from CVMFS after a period of no use.
-Most of the software for the system is available as a single self-contained open source rpm called cvmfs-user-pub, and is available for other deployments.
+Most of the software for the system is available as a single self-contained open source rpm called cvmfs user pub and is available for other deployments.

 - Associated with Events: